marcusoftnet/marcusoftnet.github.io/_posts/2014-03-26-setting-up-complete-node-development.md

 When I ran the "<span
 style="font-family: Courier New, Courier, monospace;">npm
-install</span>" command for the first time I ran into some problems.
+install" command for the first time I ran into some problems.
 The following error was shown "Error: failed to fetch from registry: n".
 Luckily others <a
 href="http://stackoverflow.com/questions/12913141/installing-from-npm-fails"